 Pills and prescriptions are supposed to make us feel better.
 We take pills for headaches, backaches, to lower our blood pressure and pills to fight off infections and diseases.
-The controversial French abortion pill called RU-486 has a purpose other than healing.
+The controversial abortion pill called RU-486 has a purpose other than healing.
 The purpose of this pill is to kill, taking a life at its earliest stages.

 When a woman is pregnant her body secretes a natural hormone which prepares the lining of the uterus for a human embryo.
 Mifepristone blocks this action.
 The uterus lining softens and breaks down until the embryo is expelled from the body.
 Sounds simple?
 Sounds easy?
 Sounds like a lot of information is missing.
 The Population Council, other pro-abortion groups, and some media reports make the pill sound like a magic “cure” for any problem pregnancy.
-Just pop these pills as soon as you find out you’re pregnant or up to week seven of your pregnancy and your life can get back to normal.
+Just pop these pills as soon as you find out you’re pregnant or up to week 10 of your pregnancy and your life can get back to normal.
 Not true—chemical abortions are complicated.

 America did not step blindly into the chemical abortion procedure.
 A small trial in the United States showed the serious ramifications of this procedure.(2) Clinical trials were conducted in the U.S. on 2,121 women from September 1994 to September 1995 at 17 abortion facilities.
 The Population Council and the New England Journal of Medicine reported these findings: